 Risk Analysis

-Below is a summary of the potential risks associated with Airbnb, Inc. (ABNB) and Booking Holdings Inc. (BKNG):
+In this section, I analyze the potential risks associated with investing in Airbnb, Inc. (ABNB) and Booking Holdings Inc. (BKNG).

 | Metric | Airbnb, Inc. (ABNB) | Booking Holdings Inc. (BKNG) |